Fjallen/TestingSuite/README.md

 # Testing Suite

-TestingSuite.py contains the class for the testing suite The Testing Suite is used to test your Python function with a list of expected inputs and outputs
+TestingSuite.py contains the class for the testing suite.

+The Testing Suite is used to test your Python function with a list of expected inputs and outputs

 ## How to use: